skulpt/skulpt/functions.rst

     If the first thing after the function header is a string (some tools insist that it must be a triple-quoted string), it is called a **docstring** and gets special treatment in Python and in some of the programming tools.
-    For example, when using PyScripter, when you type a function name it will pop up a tooltip showing the parameters of the function, and the text from the docstring.

     Another way to retrieve this information is to use the interactive interpreter, and enter the expression ``<function_name>.__doc__``, which will retrieve the